esun-z/ACED/README.md

 ## How it works

-This program use RtMidi to read midi messages from a midi input port then simulate mouse events to control ACE Virtual Singer through scrcpy.
+This program use RtMidi to read midi messages from a midi input port.
+Then it simulate mouse events to control ACE Virtual Singer through scrcpy.
 (Because I just cannot figure out how to send tap messages to android devices with a low latency.)

 ## Using Libraries